hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 The "standards" on this list are Landau & Lifshitz (1997) and Tritton (1988), both classics but with different personalities.
 Landau/Lifshitz is very theoretical, while Tritton is packed with photographs and plots of experimental data.
 Neither is likely suitable for a first undergraduate course in the field, but serious students of hydrodynamics will inevitably consult both.

 - Thomas E. Faber, 1995:  *Fluid Dynamics for Physicists*.
 Cambridge University Press.
-- Gregory Falkovich, 2018:  *Fluid Mechanics: A Short Course for Physicists*, second edition.
+- Gregory Falkovich, 2018:  *Fluid Mechanics*, second edition.
 Cambridge University Press.
+Original edition, 2011, subtitled *A Short Course for Physicists*.
+    - Written by an Israeli theoretical physicist, this very short book attempts to teach "the minimum of what every physicist, engineer and mathematician neds to know about hydrodynamics."
+Solutions to exercises are provided in the back, and a [supporting website](https://www.weizmann.ac.il/complex/falkovich/fluid-mechanics) is maintained by the author.
+The conciseness of the book makes it demanding on the reader.
 - Richard Fitzpatrick, 2017:  *Theoretical Fluid Mechanics*.
 Institute of Physics.
     - Lamenting the absence of fluid dynamics courses in the physics curriculum, the book was written for self-study, and consequently includes solutions to all its problems.
 Emphasizes astrophysical and geophysical applications.
 - Etienne Guyon, Jean-Pierre Hulin, Luc Petit, and Catalin D. Mitescu, 2015:  *Physical Hydrodynamics*, 2d edition.
 Oxford University Press.